Prescott College Center for Nature & Place

 Summer Institute for Nature- and Place-based Early Childhood Education

-Join us June 8-12, 2020, for an inspiring, hands-on, and experiential professional development event in beautiful Prescott, Arizona.
-Collaborate with a passionate and diverse group of early childhood educators during our 5-day early childhood educator Summer Institute.
+Join us June 4-6, 2021, for an inspiring, hands-on, and experiential professional development event hosted by the Center.
+Collaborate with a passionate and diverse group of early childhood educators during our 3-day early childhood education Summer Institute.